 Mid-range> Las Rosas Boutique Hotel

 Budget> Grand Hostel

 This house that is transformed into a hostel creates a friendly, open atmosphere.
 Both private double rooms and dorm rooms are available, with a lovely back patio, shared kitchen.
 It is very close to El Poblado Metro Station.
-Click here for latest prices.
+Check the latest prices on TripAdvisor or Booking.com.

 El Poblado is ideal for shopping as it has good western-style shopping malls where you can buy any brand you can imagine.
 Top malls include Santa Fé, El Tesoro, and Oviedo Mall.